OUR-S-FEELINGS/.github/profile/README.md

 ## License

-Unless otherwise stated, all projects and code within the OUR'S FEELINGS organization are released under the [MIT License](LICENSE.txt).
+Unless otherwise stated, all projects and code within the OUR'S FEELINGS organization are released under the [DKR License](LICENSE.txt) (Dholkapur License).
 You can refer to the individual repositories for specific license information.

 ---